sbt/sbt-paradox-material-theme/src/main/paradox/getting-started.md

 The name of the repository will be rendered next to the search bar on big screens and as part of the main navigation drawer on smaller screen sizes.
-Furthermore, set `material.repo.type` to `github`, `bitbucket` or `gitlab` to render the respective service logo next to the name of the repository.
+Furthermore, if the repository is hosted on GitHub, Bitbucker or Gitlab a logo of the service is shown next to the name of the repository.
 When the type is set to GitHub, the number of stars and forks is shown.

 @@@ note { title="Why is there an edit button at the bottom of every article?" .question }